DePaWSiT/nvim/README.md

-# stuff to install manually
+# Stuff to install manually... unfortunately :(

 if you wanna go crazy, use :checkhealth and install as many warnings as you want